 “Shenme yisi?” said Giulia.
 “Quello che è successo?
 Dove è andata?”

 “Sei una strega?”
 Giulia asked her, stunned.

 The servants too were dumbfounded.
 Gathering her wits, Giulia told them, “Non osare dire niente a nessuno!
 Padrona Zhang tornerà.”

 She grabbed some items from Zhang’s vast jewelry collection and escorted Delilah out of the domus, dressed in a spare servant’s tunic.
 They headed for the restaurant.
 When they arrived, Giulia handed the owner a gold bracelet.
-“Mantenere il suo piano di sopra al sicuro e non parlare con nessuno di lei. trattarla bene.
+“Mantenere il suo piano di sopra al sicuro e non parlare con nessuno di lei trattarla bene.
 Tornerò per lei più tardi,” she told him.
 He waved Delilah back up to her second-floor lodging.

 Outside the bath block in a quiet corner of the complex’s gardens sat a newly hired public slave for a moment of leisure at dusk as the baths were emptied for the day.
-He proudly held his trophy between thumb and forefinger: a shiny silver coin his boss had tossed him for his labor.
+He proudly held his trophy between thumb and forefinger: a shiny silver coin his new boss had tossed him for his labor.
 He wrote to Melynchuk the good news.
-“FOUND JOB AS MASSEUR AT CARACALLA PAID SILVER COIN.”
+“FOUND JOB AS MASSEUR AT CARACALLA.
+PAID SILVER COIN.”
 Then a thought occurred to him and he added: “CAN THIS COIN IDENTIFY TIME PERIOD?
 FRONT: IMP ANTONINVS PIVS AVG.
 BACK: FORTVNAE AVG.”

 FACE ON FRONT